S. P. Thamilselvan: Death

-Thamilselvan spent three days from 29 October to 1 November in 2007 after which he returned to Kilinochchi town which was acting as the headquarters of the LTTE.
+Thamilselvan spent three days from 29 October to 1 November in 2007 in Pooneryn, after which he returned to Kilinochchi town which was acting as the headquarters of the LTTE.
 In Kilinochchi after communicating with his contact he went to a fortified and camouflaged bunker to sleep.
 However the Sri Lanka Air Force (SLAF) was monitoring LTTE activities using drones and the bunker was exposed.

 Thamilselvan, along with 5 other high-ranking Tamil Tiger rebels Muthukkumaru Soundarakrishnan (Lt.
 Col. Anpumani), Dharmarajah Vijayakumar (Major Mikunthan), Karunanidhi Vasanthakumar (Capt.
 Kalaiyarasan), Panchatcharam Sajeeban (Lt.
 Aatchivel), Muthukkumaarakkurukkal Srigayathrinatha Sarma (Lt.
 Maavaikumaran), Sivalingam Aathavan (Major Selvam) were killed on November 2, 2007 by a precision air strike carried out by the SLAF on an undisclosed location near the LTTE's stronghold town of Kilinochchi.
 Thamilselvan's fortified bunker was hit by Sri Lankan Bunker Blaster bombs of the SLAF fighter jets (MiG-27, IAI Kfir), igniting fuel tanks stored inside and collapsing the structure.